cbornet/generator-jhipster-debian-packager/README.md

 ```bash
 yo jhipster-debian-packager
 ```
-This will add a jdeb goal to the pom.xml and support files that will create a .deb archive in the target directory when ```mvn package``` is called
+This will add a jdeb goal to the pom.xml and support files that will create a .deb archive in the target directory when ```mvn package``` is called.
+Use the option ```--force``` if you don't want questions to be asked.

 NOTE: with the current version of JHipster (2.26.2) some modifications must be done manually in the pom.xml:
 * set the war as executable for the prod profile with ```<executable>true</executable>```